US STOCKS-Wall St bounces, takes cue from Spanish yields

+* Shares indicated down 3.9 pct in pre-market trade (Adds details, background, share price indication)

-* Volatile trading before weekend Greek elections * Spanish bond yields come off euro-era high * Michael Kors stock rallies after results, outlook * Dow up 1.3 pct, S&P 500 up 1.2 pct, Nasdaq up 1.2 pct By Edward Krudy NEW YORK, June 12 U.S. stocks took their cues from Europe's troubled debt markets on Tuesday, staging a comeback rally to end up more than 1 percent as Spanish bond yields came off euro-era record highs.
-Trading has been choppy this week as investors struggle for clarity on whether the $125 billion bailout for Spanish banks agreed over the weekend will be effective.
-Economically sensitive sectors that had sold off recently were the strongest performers, suggesting investors saw value in beaten down shares, while traders looked for an oversold bounce as the S&P 500 slipped back toward 1,300.
-"We are just being held hostage by all the news flow," said Frank Lesh, a futures analyst and broker at FuturePath Trading LLC in Chicago.
-"I don't think anyone has a handle on this."
-"Right now everyone has got a pretty short-term trading mentality," he said.
-"You have to be ready to abandon your thoughts and change your mind at a moment's notice."
-Materials, financial and industrial shares were the biggest gainers, up over 1.5 percent.
+* Volatile trading before weekend Greek elections * Spanish and Italian bond yields off highs * Michael Kors stock rallies after results, outlook * Dow up 1 pct, S&P 500 up 0.8 pct, Nasdaq up 0.8 pct By Edward Krudy NEW YORK, June 12 U.S. stocks continued to take their cues from Europe's troubled debt market on Tuesday, staging a comeback rally as volatile Spanish bond yields came off earlier highs.
+Trading has been choppy this week as investors agonize over the effectiveness of the $125 billion bailout for Spanish banks agreed over the weekend.
+Economically sensitive cyclical sectors that had sold off recently were the strongest performers, suggesting investors were seeing value in the market, while traders were looking for an oversold bounce as the S&P 500 slipped back toward 1,300.
+Materials, financials and industrial sectors all gained more than 1 percent.
 Boeing Co led the Dow, climbing 3.4 percent, helped by an upgrade by Sanford C. Bernstein, which said it saw a better outlook for the company's new Dreamliner plane.
-For the week so far, the S&P is close to flat, reflecting the uncertainty in the market.
-For the day the Dow Jones industrial average gained 162.57 points, or 1.31 percent, to 12,573.80.
-The Standard & Poor's 500 Index rose 15.25 points, or 1.17 percent, to 1,324.18.
-The Nasdaq Composite Index added 33.34 points, or 1.19 percent, to 2,843.07.
-The S&P 500 index lost 6.3 percent in May on concerns about the European financial crisis and signs of an economic slowdown in the United States and China.
-Despite initial euphoria over the EU aid package for Spain agreed over the weekend, the S&P fell more than 1 percent on Monday on questions about the terms of the bank-rescue deal and the impact it could have on Spanish debt levels.
+For the week so far, the S&P 500 has lost 0.5 percent.
+"We are watching and waiting to see what comes out of Europe just like everyone else," said Peter Jankovskis, co-chief investment officer at OakBrook Investments LLC in Lisle, Illinois.
+The Dow Jones industrial average gained 125.34 points, or 1.01 percent, to 12,536.57.
+The Standard & Poor's 500 Index rose 10.53 points, or 0.80 percent, to 1,319.46.
+The Nasdaq Composite Index added 22.53 points, or 0.80 percent, to 2,832.26.
+The S&P 500 index lost 6.3 percent in May on concerns about the European financial crisis and signs of a U.S. economic slowdown.
+Even after the EU aid package for Spain agreed over the weekend, the S&P fell more than 1 percent on Monday as questions remained about the terms of the bank-rescue deal and the impact it could have on Spanish debt levels.
 Trading was volatile on Tuesday.
-Wall Street dipped earlier as yields on Spain's 10-year bond hit 6.86 percent, the highest level since the 1999 launch of the euro, pointing to stress in the nation's debt markets shortly after the bailout deal.
-With the news flow so uncertain many traders are taking their cues from market levels, with 1,300 on the S&P 500 emerging again as a focus this week.
-"We held 1,300 on the S&P, so OK I'll buy against it and here's what you got," said Lesh.
-"But do I have any confidence to be holding the positions or feel comfortable with it short or long?
-This stuff reverses against you and usually overnight."
-"At this point I have at least a break-even stop so if the market does reverse it takes me out with no loss or a minimal loss," he said.
+Wall Street dipped earlier as yields on Spain's 10-year bond hit a euro-era high, pointing to stress in the nation's debt markets shortly after the bailout deal.
 Investors are also staring down the barrel of upcoming elections in Greece.
 The weekend ballot is viewed as a major risk that could result in the country leaving the euro zone, but it could also spark a rally if the outcome favors Greece's bailout agreement with international lenders.
-"It's certainly possible that we recover all the May losses, I think that is on the table," said Peter Jankovskis, co-chief investment officer at OakBrook Investments LLC in Lisle, Illinois.
-Nasdaq halted short-sales of Zynga Inc as shares of the social gaming company plummeted 10.3 percent on increased concerns that the craze for games on Facebook has already peaked.
-Also in company news on Tuesday, shares of Michael Kors Holdings Ltd jumped 7.6 percent to $41.10 after the designer clothing company reported a stronger-than-expected fourth-quarter profit and gave a full-year outlook that exceeded Wall Street's forecast.
+"It is nice to see us holding above 1,300 (on the S&P), which is an important number psychologically, but it is very possible that we see another disappointing sell-off like yesterday," said Nicholas Colas, chief market strategist at the ConvergEx Group in New York, Nasdaq halted short-sales of Zynga Inc as shares of the social gaming company plummeted 11.8 percent on increased concerns that the craze for games on Facebook has already peaked.
+Volatility around the close of European markets is expected to persist until more clarity is received on the makeup of Greece's government and the stability of Spain's banking system.
+In company news on Tueday, shares of Michael Kors Holdings Ltd jumped 5 percent to $40.07 after the designer clothing company reported a stronger-than-expected fourth-quarter profit and gave a full-year outlook that exceeded Wall Street's forecast.

+* Shares indicated down 3.9 pct in pre-market trade (Adds details, background, share price indication)

 * Preliminary FY revenues at 7.1 million euros ($7.5 million), orders backlog increased to 6.4 million euros